jbliv/jbliv.github.io/_posts/2024-04-29-rmd-final-project.md

 **Problem Statement:** Create a mechanism that converts simple rotary motion to complex motion using lessons learned in kinematic analysis and design from ME 350R: Robot Mechanism Design.

-**Final Accomplishments:** Our group decided to create a toy basketball shooter.
+**Project Timeline:** Our group decided to create a toy basketball shooter.
 We first used kinematic analysis to design a mechanism that mimicked Steph Curry's shooting motion.
 Next we iterated through multiple versions of the mechanism to refine the shooting motion and minimize play in the joints.
 Finally we created the support structure for the mechanism and implemented the electronics and controls for the mechanism.

 **Individual Contributions:** I served as the project lead for this project and managed the overall completion.
 My contributions were the electronics and controls system, kinematic and projectile motion analysis, and design of electrical component mounts.